 So what if inflation rises from 2% to 5%, causing your mortgage to reset from 3% to 6%?
 If your home is now inflating by 5%, and you have an 80% loan-to-value ratio, your cash on cash return has now gone up by 25%.

 Given the cost of ownership is largely fixed, real estate is not only an inflation hedge, but it is also an inflation play.
-In an extreme circumstance where there is hyperinflation, you need to own real assets such as real estate, not cash which is rapidly losing its purchasing power.
+In an extreme circumstance where there is hyperinflation, you need to own real assets such as real estate.
+Cash will rapidly lose its purchasing power when inflation is high.
 Real estate is also a hedge against so many bad things in life.

-6) Financial discipline.
 When you have 30 years to pay something off, the natural tendency is to pay it no attention.
-But when you have an ARM, you are more aware and more motivated to pay down some debt before the fixed rate period is over.
+But when you have an adjustable-rate mortgage, you are more aware and more motivated to pay down some debt before the fixed rate period is over.

-Think of an ARM like a personal finance trainer that motivates you to stay on top of your finances and pay extra principal every month.
-Think of a 30-year fixed mortgage as your neighborhood gym where you hardly ever go, even though you know you should.
+Think of an ARM like a personal finance trainer.
+The trainer motivates you to stay on top of your finances and pay extra principal every month.
+Think of a 30-year fixed mortgage as your neighborhood gym.
+You hardly ever go, even though you know you should.